jamesarems/nxone/cluster/README.md

 On master server & slave server

- cd /opennebula-distro/cluster
+ # cd /opennebula-distro/cluster

- chmod +x cluster.sh
+ # ./cluster.sh sync

- ./cluster.sh setup               (Give informations what ever that asking from the installer )
+ # ./cluster.sh setup               (Give informations what ever that asking from the installer )

-After these steps on both machines, need to run one command on the master server
+After these steps on both machines, run below command on master server.

- ./cluster.sh master              (Give informations what ever that asking from the installer )
+ # ./cluster.sh master              (Give informations what ever that asking from the installer )

 # Limitation